rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/_index.md

 Rancher can integrate with Elasticsearch, splunk, kafka, syslog, and fluentd.

-For details, refer to the [logging section.]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/logging)
+For details, refer to the [logging section.]({{<baseurl>}}/rancher/v2.x/en/logging)

-## Monitoring
+# Monitoring

-_Available as of v2.2.0_

 Using Rancher, you can monitor the state and processes of your cluster nodes, Kubernetes components, and software deployments through integration with [Prometheus](https://prometheus.io/), a leading open-source monitoring solution.
-For details, refer to the [monitoring section.]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/monitoring)
+For details, refer to the [monitoring section.]({{<baseurl>}}/rancher/v2.x/en/monitoring)

+### Notifiers and Alerts

+After monitoring is enabled, you can set up alerts and notifiers that provide the mechanism to receive them.

+Notifiers are services that inform you of alert events.
+You can configure notifiers to send alert notifications to staff best suited to take corrective action.
+Notifications can be sent with Slack, email, PagerDuty, WeChat, and webhooks.

+Alerts are rules that trigger those notifications.
+Before you can receive alerts, you must configure one or more notifier in Rancher.
+The scope for alerts can be set at either the cluster or project level.

-## Istio
+# Istio

 [Istio](https://istio.io/) is an open-source tool that makes it easier for DevOps teams to observe, control, troubleshoot, and secure the traffic within a complex network of microservices.
-For details on how to enable Istio in Rancher, refer to the [Istio section.]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/istio)
+For details on how to enable Istio in Rancher, refer to the [Istio section.]({{<baseurl>}}/rancher/v2.x/en/istio)

 ## OPA Gatekeeper

  [OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper) is an open-source project that provides integration between OPA and Kubernetes to provide policy control via admission controller webhooks.
-For details on how to enable Gatekeeper in Rancher, refer to the [OPA Gatekeeper section.]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/opa-gatekeeper)
+For details on how to enable Gatekeeper in Rancher, refer to the [OPA Gatekeeper section.]({{<baseurl>}}/rancher/v2.x/en/opa-gatekeeper)